-In Year 1 students may take up to 10 courses, 5 each semester, and students must pass at least 8 (including the 3 mandatory courses) with an average of at least 60% to progress to Year 2.
+Students may take up to 10 courses, 5 each semester, and students must pass at least 8 (including the 3 mandatory courses) with an average of at least 50% to progress to the MSc dissertation / case studies.
 You may wish to discuss with your personal tutor the most appropriate courses for you to take in order to succeed on the programme.